 - Basic Tools for Making a Quilt: If you have those, you’re sitting pretty and on your way to making beautiful quilts.

-I’m going to make a few lists for you.
-The first list will be the essentials.
-If you have those, you’re sit’n pretty and on your way to making rock’n quilts.
-The second list will be for those who have a few quilts under their belt, have decided to up their game a bit and are starting to feel the itch...the quilting itch.
-The third list...well, the third list is for people who wander around with stray threads plastered to their pants, usually have a minimum of 3 quilts in various stages of completion and, let’s face it, may have a fabric hoarding problem.
+- Advanced Tools for Making a Quilt: This list does not mean you are making difficult quilt patterns.
+It's simply for those who plan on continuing to dive deeper into their quilting hobby.
+It's for people who wander around with stray threads plastered to their pants, usually have a minimum of 3 quilts in various stages of completion and, let’s face it, may have a fabric hoarding problem.
 Should I say problem?
-Maybe let’s use the word talent.
-A fabric hoarding talent.
+Maybe let’s use a better word...a fabric hoarding talent.
 (You know who you are.)

-Basic Tools For Making A Quilt
+#1: Basic Tools for Making a Quilt

 - Sewing Machine - don’t spend a lot until you know you love sewing.
 A very basic sewing machine will suffice if you only plan on making a few quilts a year for special occasions.